spree/spree-guides/content/integration/endpoints/hubspot_integration.md

 ## Overview

 [HubSpot](http://www.hubspot.com/) is an inbound marketing software platform that helps you track the success of your company's marketing strategy, using a variety of tools.
-Integration with HubSpot enables automatic creation and/or updating of existing contacts, based on orders that are created, updated, or canceled in your Spree store.
+Integration with HubSpot enables automatic creation and/or updating of existing contacts, based on orders that are created, updated, or canceled in your storefront.

 +++
 The source code for the [HubSpot Endpoint](https://github.com/spree/hubspot_endpoint/) is available on Github.